Whisperer vs. Apple Dictation — Why Built-In Dictation Falls Short

 Where Whisperer Wins#

-• Personal dictionary — add project-specific terms, colleague names, technical jargon
+• Personal dictionary — teach it your project names, colleague names, technical terms

 Tip